 Select tools and resources for managing the day-to-day.

 Take advantage of the fantastic technology available to childcare businesses these days.
 Streamline your administrative tasks and you’ll have more time to focus on providing your families a top-notch childcare experience–which is your whole goal anyway, right?
-Brightwheel is an easy-to-use, free mobile software app that will help you manage your business and stay in touch with families.
+Brightwheel is an easy-to-use mobile software app that will help you manage your business and stay in touch with families.
 Your staff will use brightwheel for recording and tracking daily events and activities, and parents get real-time updates delivered to their mobile device throughout the day.
 This powerful app also offers secure, digital check-in/check-out, and an automated paperless billing system.
 This is a great way to keep your families looped in on daily activities.

 Market your business and seek applicants.